timorthi/pyfootball/docs/pages/getting_started.rst

     >>> players[0].market_value
     70,000,000 €

-A comprehensive list of object models, their attributes and their functions are available at :doc:`data_model`.
+A comprehensive list of object models and their attributes are available at :doc:`data_model`.
+A full list of functions available are available at :doc:`api`.